 I served as a Teaching Assistant for "Biology of Fishes" (BIL 324) at the University of Miami.
 The instructor of record was Dr. Robert Cowen.

-Currently, I do not have any teaching responsibilities, but I remain active in outreach efforts that engage the local fishing community with ocean science and data collection methods (lead is Dr. Jessica Kastler).
+This semester I will be giving two lectures on biology and plankton dynamics related to estuaries (MAR 655).
+I also remain active in outreach efforts that engage the local fishing community with ocean science and data collection methods (lead is Dr. Jessica Kastler).
 My main teaching interests are biological oceanography, general or marine ecology, image processing and analysis for biologists, R and statistical analysis for biologists, and ichthyology.

 Also see blog.planktonportal.org - a citizen science website for identifying plankton.